- Careful budgeting can help you adjust to living on a part-time salary.

 Your full retirement may still be on the horizon—and it may come sooner than you think if declining health or other issues prevent you from working even part-time.

 To protect your future financial security, avoid tapping your retirement savings to supplement part-time income.
 If possible, keep saving for the future.
-Although you can’t contribute to a traditional IRA after age 70½, you can still contribute to a Roth IRA after that point.
-And you can contribute to a 401(k) at any age as long as you’re still working for your employer.
+For 2020 and later, there is no age limit on making regular contributions to traditional or Roth IRAs, though as always, the contributions are limited by your taxable compensation for the year.
+You can contribute to a 401(k) at any age as long as you’re still working for your employer.

 Working part-time might also let you delay claiming Social Security benefits, which continue to grow until you reach age 70.
 That way, you’ll have more money available should you need or want to stop working later.

-If you do have to fully retire earlier than you hoped, consider working with a financial advisor to revisit your savings, spending, and investment strategies.
-An advisor can help you make changes that can help you adapt to your new circumstances so you can enjoy your life without worrying about finances.
+If you do have to fully retire earlier than you hoped, consider working with a financial professional to revisit your savings, spending, and investment strategies.
+A financial professional can help you make changes that can help you adapt to your new circumstances and enjoy your life.

 Next steps to consider